 One year of advanced training must be completed by all trainees, generally during years 6&7.
-Non clinical units such as research and teaching may be done in ST year 5.
-The advanced training does not have to be completed in a single 12 month block; it could consist of two separate 6 month blocks either in the same or different hospitals.
+Non clinical units such as research and teaching may be done in ST year 5 This needs to be prospectively approved by the RCoA Training Committee.
+Advanced training does not have to be completed in a single 12 month block; it could consist of two separate 6 month blocks either in the same or different hospitals.
+Delivery of these modules also depends on training capacity at each individual hospital

 The 12 months advanced training can be made up of a number of different options eg: